ymzuiku/TinyGoAPIDoc/README.md

 # TinyGoAPIDoc
 ![](./golangDoc.png)

-# Add TinyDoc.go in your project
+# Install
-> Install
+> Copy TinyDoc.go in your project

 # One line use
 ```